wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==
+= 2.9.5 =
+* Fixed css generator where it wasn't putting out the property for submit buttons on hover
+* Fixed paging issue when on page with custom query
+* added mab_allowed_post_types filter for making it possible to show action boxes on other post types

+= 2.9.4 =
+* Added new action box type - Contact Form 7 box
+* Added a number of action and filter hooks for extending the plugin :)
+* Added options for setting the input field labels of integrated mailing list providers

+= 2.9.3 =
+* Replaced the hook used to call the main action box from template_redirect to wp hook.

+= 2.9.2 =
+* Improved Custom Style editor generated stylesheets due to label color being overridden.

+= 2.9.1 =
+* Fixed Custom Style editor stylesheets
+* Updated default action box css

 = 2.9 =
 * Added new action box styles
 * Reorganized plugin assets so they're all registered at magic-action-box.php